 In the case of autonomous care, they are fully accountable for the care that they provide to their patients.
 This includes a family nurse practitioner or pediatric nurse practitioners.

 What Do Nurse Practitioners Do in Hospitals?

-In addition to their other tasks, a nurse practitioner (NP) is a professional who has received specialized training to do evaluations and diagnoses as well as:
+In addition to their other tasks, a nurse practitioner working in a hospital (NP) is a professional who has received specialized training to do evaluations and diagnoses as well as: